WICG/attribution-reporting-api/app_to_web.md

 The `debug-reporting` [parameter](https://httpwg.org/specs/rfc8941.html#param)
 is set for each registration URL independently.
-When the OS registration is successfully delegated to the OS, regardless the result of the native OS attribution API, the browser will send a non-credentialed HTTP POST request to the registration URL's origin at the path `/.well-known/attribution-reporting/debug/verbose`, e.g.
+When the OS registration is successfully delegated to the OS, regardless of the native OS attribution API result, the browser will send a non-credentialed HTTP POST request to the registration URL's origin at the path `/.well-known/attribution-reporting/debug/verbose`, e.g.
 ```